mmastrapasqua7/university/Sistemi operativi/1_Scheduling_and_Memory_Virtualization.md

 3. stack segment

 Instead of having one base bound pair per process, we have one base bound pair per logical segment.
-Esistono diversi approcci:
+2 approaches:

-- **esplicito**
+- **explicit**

-  Esempio, un indirizzo di 16 bit viene sezionato in top-2 bit e low-14 bit, dove i primi due sono il **segment selector**, cioe' selezionano il segmento (code, heap, stack).
+  i.e., a 16 bit address is divided in top-2 bit and low-14 bit, where the top 2 bits are used as **segment selector**, so they select the segment (code, heap, stack).

-- **implicito**
+- **implicit**

-  nel caso degli instruction fetch, si riferisce al segmento code, se la base e' nello stack e' nello stack.
+  i.e., in case of instruction fetch, the address resides in the code segment.
+When the stack or break pointer is used as base, the address resides in the stack segment.
+Any other address is in the heap segment

-Cosa serve salvare nei registri segmento:
+What we need to save inside segment registers:

 - segment id (code = 00, heap = 01, stack = 11)